nobuto-m/dotfiles/README.md

 1. download backup

    Login to the backup server from console with password, then copy temporary ssh public key.
+Once SSH connection is confirmed, execute duplicity.

     ```bash
     $ make restore